-The exposure to the above asset classes may also be achieved indirectly via UCITS and/or other UCIs, including exchange traded funds and undertakings for collective investment managed by a company belonging to the Vontobel Group.
+The exposure to the above asset classes may also be achieved indirectly via UCITS and/or other UCIs, including exchange traded funds.
 The exposure achieved via eligible UCITS and/or other UCIs may amount to a maximum of 10% of the Sub-Fund's assets.